 - Retinoids – vitamin A-derived products such as tretinoin, tazarotene, and adapalene.

 - Antibiotics such as tetracycline, minocycline, doxycycline, erythromycin, ampicillin, clindamycin, trimethoprim-sulfamethoxazole, azithromycin, or cephalosporins.

 - Oral contraceptives and spironolactone have been found to help regulate hormones.

 - Isotretinoin, a strong drug with many side effects, for severe acne unresponsive to the above treatments.

 - Special "blue light" treatments are being investigated to treat acne but are usually not covered by insurance.

-- Several types of laser treatment also help acne and are often used with other treatment methods; however, treatments are expensive, must be repeated for several months, and have variable efficacy.
+- Several types of laser treatments also help acne and are often used with other treatment methods; treatments are expensive, must be repeated for several months, and have variable efficacy.
 Insurance may not cover laser therapy.